colbertdb/pycolbertdb/README.md

-# Colbertdb Python Client
+# colbertDB Python Client
-This is a Python client for [ColBERTdb](https://www.github.com/colbertdb/colbertdb).
+This is a Python client for [colbertDB](https://www.github.com/colbertdb/colbertdb).
 It provides a simple interface for managing collections and documents, and for performing searches within collections.

 ## Features
 - Create and manage collections: Easily create new collections and manage existing ones.